Hickory Dickory Dock: Lyrics and music

 Other variants include "down the mouse ran" or "down the mouse run" or "and down he ran" or "and down he run" in place of "the mouse ran down".
+Other variants have non-sequential numbers, for example starting with "The clock struck ten, The mouse ran down" instead of the traditional "one".

 Score

 Origins and meaning

-The earliest recorded version of the rhyme is in Tommy Thumb's Pretty Song Book, published in London in about 1744, which uses the opening line: 'Hickere, Dickere Dock'.
+The earliest recorded version of the rhyme is in Tommy Thumb's Pretty Song Book, published in London in May 1744, which uses the opening line: 'Hickere, Dickere Dock'.
 The next recorded version in Mother Goose's Melody (c.
 1765), uses 'Dickery, Dickery Dock'.

 The rhyme is thought by some commentators to have originated as a counting-out rhyme.
 Westmorland shepherds in the nineteenth century used the numbers Hevera (8), Devera (9) and Dick (10) which are from the language Cumbric.

 The rhyme is thought to have been based on the astronomical clock at Exeter Cathedral.
 The clock has a small hole in the door below the face for the resident cat to hunt mice.